 Currently, this region is affected by the excessive accumulation of all kinds of plastic waste that wash up every day with the tide.
 This problem has been getting worse due the global increase in plastic production and improper waste disposal.
 This global problem affects corners of the world, such as ours, where there are by default no ways to deal with it.

-Through artistic and creative activities, we will share information about the current problems that the planet is facing at an ecological level and we will expose various practical alternatives that can be applied according to the needs and culture of the communities.
+Through artistic and creative activities, we share information about the current problems that the planet is facing at an ecological level exposing various practical alternatives that can be applied according to the needs and culture of the communities.
 This program is being designed to create a chain of continuous lessons that train the participants; to expand their knowledge, and impart techniques that can be passed on to others.

-This Project is intended to provide children with knowledge and experiences that invites them to see “Trash “as a resource and not as waste.
+This Project is intended to provide children with knowledge, tools and experiences that invite them to see “Trash “as a resource and not as waste.

-That’s why we are replacing the Word “Trash” for MAPARE = Material Para Revivir (Material to Revive).
+We have replaced the Word “Trash” for MAPARE = Material Para Revivir (Material to Revive).

 Through workshops, videos, talks, and physical activities, we present the students global environmental issues which directly affects them and the alternatives are that are out there ready to be adapted to the local needs of the inhabitants.

 The Beaches of Juanchaco , Ladrilleros and La Barra, located on the souht pacific coast of Colombia, have been suffering from the ecological impact generated by all sorts of waste that arrive with the tide every day.

 This beaches are the Home of a great variety of species and cultures uniques in the world, that are getting destroyed at an accelerated rythm provoking irreversible damages.
 A good example of this is the Humpback whales that travel here from the Antartic to give birth.